PRE-DIABETES/prediction/README.md

 # prediction
-this is our final research thesis as group
+this is our final research thesis in year 4